rAndrewTaylor/ed-repoducibility/analysis/journal_article_analysis.md

     keep_md: true
 ---

-This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
+This is an html rendering of an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
 When you execute code within the notebook, the results appear beneath the code.
 For the purposes of this paper we will provide a more in depth analysis of the open science practices within the selected emergency medicine journals.

 ```r